 Campaigning and distribution of literature is normally restricted to the College Center and the Building J lobby and must follow the "Use of Tables or Displays" guidelines, and speeches are subject to the "Speakers Policy," both in the Policies section of this handbook/datebook.
-No direct solicitation of funds or distribution of campaign fund raising literature is permitted on College premises.
+No direct solicitation of funds or distribution of campaign fund raising literature is permitted on College premises, unless the proceeds are earmarked for a tax-exempt organization.
 Permission to appear at the campus does not imply College endorsement of a candidate or an issue.